cshum/imagor/README.md

 * `filters` a pipeline of image filter operations to be applied, see filters section
 * `IMAGE` is the image URI

-Imagor also provides some handy utilities to preview and generate endpoint at ease:
+Imagor also provides utilities for previewing and generating Imagor endpoint URI:

-#### GET `/params/...`
+#### GET `/params`

-Prepending `/params/` to the existing endpoint returns the endpoint attributes in JSON form for preview:
+Prepending `/params` to the existing endpoint returns the endpoint attributes in JSON form for preview:
 ```
 curl http://localhost:8000/params/g5bMqZvxaQK65qFPaP1qlJOTuLM=/fit-in/500x400/0x20/filters:fill(white)/raw.githubusercontent.com/golang-samples/gopher-vector/master/gopher.png